Hidden Conformal Symmetry in AdS$_2\times$S$^2$ Beyond Tree Level: One-loop correlators

 where $\mathcal{C}_{12}$ is given in \eqref{casimir} and $\mathcal{C}_{23}$ and $\mathcal{C}_{13}$ are its crossing versions.
 Note that the solution dictated by OPE and crossing symmetry carves out a three-dimensional space in the four-dimensional space of harmonic polylogarithms of weight 2, given by the three orientations of the logs.
 In particular, note the absence of $\text{Li}_2$.

-Despite being quite simple, the one-loop formula presented above is still not fully satisfactory, because it is in a hybrid form: the function on which the Casimir acts is manifestly 4d but the logs are not.
-Instead, we wish to find a higher-dimensional function where the only piece breaking the conformal symmetry is the Casimir.
-In other words, we seek a function $\mathfrak{f}_s(\mathbf{z},\mathbf{\bar{z}})$ of four-dimensional distances \emph{only} such that
+Despite being quite simple, the one-loop formula presented above is still not very satisfactory from the point of view of the higher dimensional symmetry, because it is \emph{not} a function of 4d distances.
+In fact, it turns out that there exists a function $\mathfrak{f}_s(\mathbf{z},\mathbf{\bar{z}})$ of four-dimensional distances \emph{only} such that

 where